Making Future Industries

-Geoff and the Global Challenges team are currently working with Researchers and Stakeholders on the following projects.
+Professor Geoff Spinks (pictured right) and the Global Challenges team are currently working with Researchers and Stakeholders on the following projects to support regional manufacturing innovation.

 This project aims to identify the right formulations to build a condom that is strong and flexible, provides superior protection, and offers the potential for improved feel and sensation.